 Overcast skies, winds off the ocean and periods of drizzle kept the temperature in the 60s all day (high of 69°/low of 66°).

-For the fourth day in a row we enjoyed clear skies, with the high temperature rising each day, starting with 78° on 7/7 (six degrees below average), then 84° on 7/8, 87° on 7/9, and 93° today (nine above average).
+For the fourth day in a row skies were clear, with the high temperature rising each day, starting with 78° on 7/7 (six degrees below average), then 84° on 7/8, 87° on 7/9, and 93° today (nine above average).